dancormier/malloriepotaznick.com/src/pages/home/index.md

           you.
 You're constantly worrying about your size and shape, how much and what you've eaten, and have resorted to restricting what you eat, binge eating, counting calories and/or purging.
-You feel like you've tried everything to get your disordered eating habits under control to no avail, and you're left with feelings of frustration, shame, and guilt over your behaviors.
+You feel like you've tried everything to get your disordered eating habits under control, and are desperate to find relief so you can learn how to heave a healthy relationship with your body and food.

           [Learn more about eating disorders](/eatingdisorders)